Hermann-web/blog/docs/blog/posts/software-and-tools/dev/version-control/git/sync-branches-with-conflicts.md

 Using `merge` in Git combines changes from different branches, preserving their individual commit histories.
 This method creates a new commit to capture the integration of changes from one branch into another.

-**Pros:**
+=== ":octicons-file-code-16: `Pros`"

     - Preserves the complete history of changes made in each branch.
     - Maintains a clear track record of when and where changes were integrated.

-**Cons:**
+=== ":octicons-file-code-16: `Cons`"

     - May result in a non-linear history with multiple merge commit points.
     - Can potentially clutter the commit history with merge commits.

 ### Handling Conflicts